220314-jwa/p1-smaklilu90/README.md

 10. Run Eclipse IDE and go to file-> import -> existing Maven project and browse to the folder where you cloned the repository.
 11. Run the Java application
 ![enter image description here](https://i.ibb.co/Q8cjXqx/eclipse.png)
-12. Navigate to the folder where you cloned the repository, open the front-end folder and double click index.html. this will open the home page of the app
+12. Navigate to the folder where you cloned the repository, open the **front-end** folder and double click `index.html`.
+This will open the home page of the App
 ## Usage

-> The navigation in the App is pretty straight forward, the Nav bar elements and what they does is explained in the screen shot of the home page bellow
+> The navigation in the App is pretty straight forward, the Nav bar elements and what they do is explained in the screen shot of the home page bellow

 ![](https://i.ibb.co/ydFCpxj/home-page.png)